 Eric Bischoff went on and on about the great cruiserweight action in WCW and warned us not to turn away for even a second.
 Then the camera cut to show us a bunch of Japanese guys watching the show at a nice dining table, eating food.

-Anyway, of these Japanese men, then pointed out Sunny Oono.
+Anyway, of these Japanese men, they pointed out Sunny Oono.
 There were about six of them, and sitting on the end, wearing his mask, of course, was Jushin Liger.
 You’d think that not only would a big name (and a former WCW star) like Liger have been mentioned, but you’d think that just the fact that he was the only guy out of six wearing a wacky mask would warrant at least a mention.

 Eddie got the win, but Benoit’s feet were on the ropes and ref didn’t notice it.
 Of the three announcers, the only one who was in any way upset that this man just got cheated out of a match was the heel announcer, Bobby Heenan.

 TONY SCHIAVONE IN THE RED LOCKER ROOM- once again, the only guy who got to talk was Sting.
-He was furious that not only did Flair set him up at Halloween Havoc, but he manipulated little children to do it, and that is unforgiveable!
+He was furious that not only did Flair set him up at Halloween Havoc, but he manipulated little children to do it, and that is unforgivable!

 When we came back from commercial Bischoff announced that the fans had voted for Sting vs. Flair.
 Gee.
 The two biggest stars on the ballots by far, who were also the only guys who got to talk, and also wanted to wrestle each other, were the guys the fans voted for.
 It’s funny how that works out.